rubzip/PoliticalPass/README.md

 ## To do list (Only for me)
 - [ ] Implement recurrency on data mining.
 - [ ] Optimize lemmatizing.
+- [ ] Build another list of twiter personalities to test the NN wuth a different datasent (almost 18 accounts).

 ## Requirements
 This project uses the following Python libraries